How many homes will be built in Chelsea?

 We’re on track to complete our vision for Chelsea by 2030 – give or take.

 What home styles & builders are in the community?

 The best ones, of course!
-In phase one we have Duplex Homes from Truman, Laned Homes from Pacesetter by Sterling Homes, Trico Homes and Truman and Front Drive Homes from Luxuria Homes.
+We have Duplex Homes from Truman, Laned Homes from Pacesetter by Sterling Homes, Trico Homes and Truman and Front Drive Homes from Luxuria Homes and Trico Homes.